Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 Joining a relation $R$ to a function $f$ result in a relation with a pair $(x, f(y))$ for each pair $(x,y)$ in $R$ (whenever $f(y)$ exists).
 If $R$ is also a function then this is precisely the function composition described earlier.
 This also shows that joining a table on a primary key is essentially the same as applying a function.

 Note that a relation is transitive precisely when the composition $R \circ R$ is contained in $R$.
 Conversely a (finite) relation can be made transitive by repeatedly joining copies until it eventually is transitive.
-Obviously this process can grow a relation considerably, so instead of pre-calculating the result it would be nice to have repeated joins as a database operation...
+Obviously this process can grow a relation considerably, so instead of pre-calculating the result it would be nice if database supported repeatedly joining a relation like that...

 ## Back to Databases